wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-agent/wazuh_agent_solaris.rst

 Install Wazuh agent on Solaris
 ===============================

-Solaris agent can be downloaded from our :doc:`packages list<../packages-list/index>`.
-Current version has been tested on Solaris 11 version 5.11 and Solaris 10 version 5.10.
-The installation step is:
+The Wazuh agent for Solaris can be downloaded from our :doc:`packages list<../packages-list/index>`.
+The current version has been tested on Solaris 11 version 5.11 and Solaris 10 version 5.10.
+Install the agent as follows:

   a) For Solaris 11 i386::